-Meghan Markle, The Biracial Princess: Kate, The Queen, And The Corgis Don’t Care, But Twitter Is Exploding
+Meghan Markle, The Biracial Princess: Kate: The Queen And The Corgis Don’t Care, But Twitter Is Exploding

 — ＮＩＫＹＡＴＵ (@Nikyatu) November 27, 2017

 In the first interview since announcing their engagement, Meghan Markle and Prince Harry made sure to address the questions about Meghan’s biracial background.
-She told the BBC that she’s “really just proud of who I am and where I come from,” and went on to emphasize that she and Prince Harry “have never put any focus on” her ethnicity.
+She told the BBC that she’s “really just proud of who I am and where I come from” and went on to emphasize that she and Prince Harry “have never put any focus on” her ethnicity.

 At 5 with Kate – Newly engaged Meghan Markle has described discriminatory comments about her ethnicity as "disheartening"